Stage 4: Promotions and Planning

 - You are required to have valid Emergency First Aid certification.
 The Field School Program Assistant will book a First Aid certification course that fits with your schedule, and ISS will pay for this certification.
 This must be completed prior to the beginning of the International Field School.

 - You are encouraged to complete SFU Health and Counselling Services’ Supporting Students with Distress and Thoughts of Suicide workshop (SOS/SID).
 The Field School Program Assistant will notify you of when these sessions are being offered.
-You may also wish to participate in the Bouncing Back Online Canvas Program designed for students to help them handle challenges at SFU and beyond.
+You may also wish to participate in the Bouncing Forward Online Canvas Program designed for students to help them handle challenges at SFU and beyond.

 - We encourage you to review the International Field School Pedagogy section of the Developing and Leading an International Field School website, which includes content on the following topics: